 Most effective budgets have a short-range, monthly component, and a longer-range, quarter-by-quarter focus that keeps your organizational goals in mind.

 Don’t discount the value of the balance sheet vs. the income statement.
 Many start-ups focus only on the income statement yet budgeting via a balance sheet allows you to hone in on cash flow needs for your entire business (not just related to income and expenses).

 Sales and Revenues vs. Expenses and Costs (variable, fixed, semi-variable).
 Fill in the blanks!
 A good rule to remember is that expenses are often easier to forecast than revenues, since the latter are more of a wild card and expenses are generally within your control.
 Quite simply, if you don’t spend more than what you budgeted on expenses/costs, you’ll be close to what your budget calls for.

 Inject a healthy dose of realism into your assumptions

 A budget in many ways is about projecting and forecasting, using history (and your own research and intelligence-gathering) as a rough guide.
 Always be conservative in your estimates and assumptions.
-If your start-up took in $100,000 in sales last year, and you’re projecting sales of $1 million for the year ahead, you’d better have pretty compelling evidence informed by objective metrics to support your assumption.
+If your start-up took in $100,000 in sales last year, and you’re projecting sales of $1 million for the year ahead, you’d better have compelling evidence informed by objective metrics to support your assumption.
 In other words, consider over-estimating your expenses and use common sense on revenue projections.